Charles V, Holy Roman Emperor: Military system

-Under the organization and patronage of Maximilian I, Southern Germany had become the leading arms industry region of the 16th century, rivalled only by Northern Italy with the chief centers being Nuremberg, Augsburg, Milan, and Brescia.
+Under the organisation and patronage of Maximilian I, Southern Germany had become the leading arms industry region of the 16th century, rivalled only by Northern Italy with the chief centers being Nuremberg, Augsburg, Milan, and Brescia.
 Charles V continued with the development of mass production and standardization of gun caliber, which greatly affected warfare.

-The Helmschmied of Augsburg and the Negroli of Milan were among the foremost families of armourers of the time.
+The Helmschmied of Augsburg and the Filippo Negroli of Milan were among the foremost families of armourers of the time.
 Under Charles V, the Spanish arms industry was significantly expanded, with significant improvements of muskets.

-The Landsknechte, originally recruited and organized by Maximilian and Georg von Frundsberg, formed the bulk of Charles V's army.
+The Landsknechte, originally recruited and organised by Maximilian and Georg von Frundsberg, formed the bulk of Charles V's army.
 They surpassed the Swiss mercenaries in quality and quantity as the "best and most easily available mercenaries in Europe".
-They were considered best fighting troops in the first half of the 16th century for their brutal and ruthless efficiency, with a French saying going "a Landsknecht thrown out heaven couldn't get in hell because he would frighten the devil".
+They were considered best fighting troops in the first half of the 16th century for their brutal and ruthless efficiency, with a French saying going "a Landsknecht thrown out of heaven couldn't get in hell because he would frighten the devil".

-Terrence McIntosh notes that, Charles V, like his grandfather, "relied heavily on German military manpower, fearsome landsknechts, as well as redoubtable Swiss-German mercenaries.
+Terrence McIntosh notes that Charles V, like his grandfather, "relied heavily on German military manpower, fearsome landsknechts, as well as redoubtable Swiss-German mercenaries.
 Maximilian invaded northern Italy in 1496, 1508, and repeatedly between 1509 and 1516.
 Soon after the Imperial election in 1519, Charles V was waging war there.
-His overwhelmingly German troops won the Battle of Pavia and captured the French king in 1525; two years later they sacked the city of Rome, murdering between six and twelve thousand residents and pillaging for eight months."
+His overwhelmingly German troops won the Battle of Pavia and captured the French king in 1525; two years later, they sacked the city of Rome, murdering between six and twelve thousand residents and pillaging for eight months."

-His expansionist and aggressive policy, in combination with the brutal behaviours of the Landsknechte, which incidentally happened right at the formation of the early modern German nation, left an indelible mark on his neighbours' impression of the German polity, despite the fact that in the long term, it was in general not belligerent.
+His expansionist and aggressive policy, in combination with the brutal behaviours of the Landsknechte, which incidentally happened right at the formation of the early modern German nation, left an indelible mark on his neighbours' impression of the German polity, despite the fact that, in the long term, it was in general not belligerent.

 Charles V also favoured German heavy cavalry, although costly.
 Many cavalrymen and noblemen fighting for Charles V were of Burgundian extraction, often part of the Order of the Golden Fleece.
 Italian condottieri were also recruited.

-In Spain, inheriting the reform work of Gonzalo Fernández de Córdoba, in 1536, Charles reorganized his infantry and created the first units of the tercios.
+In Spain, inheriting the reform work of Gonzalo Fernández de Córdoba, in 1536, Charles reorganised his infantry and created the first units of the tercios.
 Later they became "the most formidable fighting force of the sixteenth century".
 The original tercios were exclusively Spanish and this situation remained until Philip II organized the Italian tercios in 1584.